 How do you describe a coach?
-Just like the coach of any team, the associates at O:A:S:I:S Hospital define your coach as someone who understands which choices need to be made for your success.
-It should be someone who can make difficult calls, encourage you when you have doubts, and applaud you for a job well done.
+Just like the coach of any team, the staff at O:A:S:I:S Hospital defines your coach as someone who understands which choices need to be made for your success.
+Someone who can make difficult calls, encourage you when you have doubts, and applaud you for a job well done.